chart21/hpmpc/measurements/configs/artifacts/hpmpc/ARTIFACT_EVALUATION.md

 ### Accessibility
-Our artifact is publicly available on GitHub and may be evaluated using the following Git commit:
+Our artifact is publicly available on GitHub.

 ### Set up the environment